Gloucestershire Basket Ball Association

 6. Any team failing to fulfil its refereeing commitments will be fined £20 for each referee.
 On the second and subsequent time(s) of failing to supply referees the fine will be £30.

-7. All officials shall be paid a fee of £8 (Apprentice), £12 (Level 2), £13 (Level 3) or £14 (Level 4).
-Travelling expenses shall be 20p per mile for the most direct route.
+7. All officials shall be paid a fee in accordance with current Basketball England rates: (for 2015-16), £9 (Apprentice), £12 (Level 2), £13 (Level 3) or £14 (Level 4).
+Travelling expenses shall be 25p per mile for the most direct route.
 Referees should travel together if possible and keep expenses to a minimum.

-Should a match official referee a match on his/her own, they are entitled to an extra 50% of their fee ( not travelling expenses ).
-The maximum claim, per game, shall be £25 for each official.
+Should a match official referee a match on his/her own, he/she is entitled to an extra 50% of their match fee ( not travelling expenses ).

 8. All officials shall be paid before the start of the game, with each team responsible for 50%.

-9. Referees must wear the appropriate uniform laid down by England Basketball.
+9. Referees must wear the appropriate uniform laid down by Basketball England.

 9. Duties of Match Officials